 In parallel with the Image Analysis workshop, we offered tours of the facility and an opportunity for visitors to bring their own samples to try out on some of our cutting-edge equipment.

 Registration for the 2018 Imaging Workshop is now closed.
 There are a limited number of spaces and registration will be on a first-come first serve basis.
 Registration is free but required so that we can calculate catering and space requirements.

 Registration is now closed for the 2018 CCI Imaging Workshop.
 Thank you to everyone who has registered, we look forward to seeing you on the 10th September.

-We like to showcase the work of users at the CCI and invite you to submit an abstract for a short talk during registration.
+We like to showcase the work of users at the CCI via short talk during presentations.

 Siân is a Research Associate in the group of Ricardo Henriques at UCL where her main focus is the development of novel approaches for live-cell super resolution microscopy.
 She has recently published SRRF: a technique which enables super-resolution imaging with conventional fluorophores such as GFP.